li-yonghao/li-yonghao.github.io/_pages/about.md

 The long-term research goal of our team is to develop robust and trustworthy machine learning methods for complex, high-dimensional and distributed data environments.
 Most recently, our research focuses on **machine learning and its applications in data mining**, following are some related research problems:

 - **How to select informative and non-redundant features from high-dimensional data?**
-  - Related Topics: Feature Selection, (Partial) Multi-label Learning, etc.
+  - Related Topics: Feature Selection, (Partial) Multi-label Learning, Multi-view Learning, etc.

 - **How to uncover and leverage causal relationships in observational data?**
   - Related Topics: Causal Inference, Causal Discovery, Information-Theoretic Methods, etc.